lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 **4.3 - set Data on your Universal Profile**

-The final step is to edit your `LSP3Profile` key on your Universal Profile with the updated value.
-You can easily access both the key and value from the encoded data obtained with erc725.js.
+The final step is to edit our `LSP3Profile` key on our Universal Profile with the updated value.
+We can easily access both the key and value from the encoded data obtained with erc725.js.

-Since your Universal Profile is owned by your Key Manager, the call will have to go through the Key Manager first.
-You then need to **encoded the setData payload** and pass it to your Universal Profile to perform this last step.
+Since our Universal Profile is owned by a Key Manager, the call will have to go through the Key Manager first.
+We then need to **encoded the setData payload** and pass it to our Universal Profile to perform this last step.

 ```javascript title="main.js"
 // encode the setData payload